mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 - Both of the game had linear gameplay even though the narrative was branching.
 - both of them fall under the interactive media category rather than a game (a pseudo-game to be honest)

-so if you remember our last example lets spice it a bit. if on the way to your school it started raining and you didn't reached the school

 #### Hub Type

 It is a hub based system basically when you interact with an NPC a bunch of options will be given with a set dialogs once the dialogs are exhausted you will return back to the main option menu.